sontric/snipped-string-theory/README.md

 # Snipped-String-Theory / "Signed Spiral Theorem"
 ![CI](https://github.com/thegardeners/signed_spiral_unification/actions/workflows/ci.yml/badge.svg)

-> “This is water.”

 This repository introduces the **Signed Spiral Theorem (SST)** as a foundational model for unifying:

 - 🧬 Quantum Mechanics (Standard Model)
 - 🧵 String Theory
 - ⚛️ Mass-Energy Equivalence (E = mc²)

+## Background
-We observed a similarity between: Klein–Gordon <==> Apparent Power We propose: Apparent power is the a classical limit of Klein–Gordon behavior in macroscopic systems We propose: A unified theory of resonance
+- We observed a mathematical similarity between Klein–Gordon and apparent power (VA).
+- We postulated apparent power is the classical limit of Klein–Gordon behavior in macroscopic systems.
+- We believe this perspective provides a unified theory of resonance.
+- We don't know what to do next.
+> “This is water.”
 ---

 ## 🌌 Highlights